 - 4 large eggs

 - generous pinch of salt

-- 2 cups crunchy cinnamon cereal (measured when dry)
+- 2 cups crunchy cinnamon cereal (like cinnamon toast crunch) (measured when dry)

 - Serve with: fresh berries and pure maple syrup

 If using French toast, slice into 3/4th inch thick pieces.
 Slice each piece into 2-3 thick "sticks."
 If using Texas toast, cut each piece into 3-4 "sticks."